03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 However, Google Analytics has its advantages.

-10 million websites use Google Analytics, and you too should use.
-Because it is,
+10 million websites use Google Analytics, and you too should fall in this category.
+This is because it is,

 - It is FREE!